Mayview State Hospital

 The patient population gradually reduced starting in the 1970s, by 2008 the hospital only had 354 patients with 800 staff and employees.
 The hospital provided services to Allegheny, Beaver, Greene, Lawrence and Washington Counties.
 In addition, a forensic division of the hospital provides services to clients from the entire region west of Harrisburg.
 Mayview State Hospital was closed by the Pennsylvania Department of Public Welfare in December of 2008.
 The remaining patients were individually assessed and were either transferred to another state hospital or to community care facilities.
 As of April 2010 the hospital still sits empty with an uncertain future.

 A series of deaths and other serious incidents (known by the state as "sentinel events") started to occur after the closure of the hospital was announced in 2007.
 In the space of 24 hours in October 2007, two former Mayview patients died violently.
 Anthony Fallert, who had been released from the hospital in Spring of 2006, wandered from a South Side residence operated by Mercy Behavioral Mental Health.
 His body was found a day later in the Monongahela River.
 Authorities believe he had leapt or fallen from the Birmingham Bridge after leaving the facility.
 In the year after his release from Mayview, Mr. Fallert had lived at facilities in Clarion County and New Kensington and with his mother in Allentown.
 The day Mr. Fallert's body was being pulled from the river, another former Mayview patient, Ahson J. Abdullah, was struck by a train as he walked on the tracks near his home in Braddock.
 Mr. Abdullah, who had been in and out of jail over the course of his life, had been a patient at Mayview's forensic unit, which handles mental health cases referred by the courts.
 In all, state officials say 44 sentinel events have taken place among the region's mentally ill and critics suggest it could run higher.
 At the same time, the Department of Public Welfare says that of the 44 events cited, only three involved patients released from Mayview since the closure was announced Aug.
 15 of 2007 and only 10 of the 44 cases had any prior history with Mayview.
+In 2010, the campus was purchased by Aloe Brothers LLC and by early 2013, nearly all the buildings had been demolished.

 News Articles